 4. Saturday, Sep 9, 6 PM - 8:30 PM - Feature Film 3 (MIT)

 5. Sunday, Sep 10, 12:30 PM - 3:00 PM - Feature Film 4 (Apple Cinemas, Alewife)

 6. Sunday, Sep 10, 3:30 PM - 6:00 PM - Feature Film 5 (Apple Cinemas, Alewife)

 6. Sunday, Sep 10, 7:00 PM - 9:30 PM - Awards Dinner (TBA)

-The Second Caleidoscope Film Festival, organized by Calcutta Club USA, held on September 10th and 11th in Cambridge, MA and Nashua, NH was a watershed moment for the Bengali Film Industry.
+The Second Caleidoscope Film Festival, organized by Calcutta Club USA, held on September 10th and 11th in Cambridge, MA and Nashua, NH was a watershed moment for the Indian Film Industry.
 Hundreds of film enthusiasts flocked to this two day cine celebration, screening 6 contemporary, critically acclaimed Bengali films and 2 short films.
 Major awards (trophy plus cash prize) were given for multiple catgories by an experienced jury panel.
 The Calcutta Club USA will continue to screen novel films in different regions of North America - Please stay tuned to this page and join the Facebook Group Bengali Movie Buffs for latest updates.